 Cons: Requires drive precision to approach from the correct side.
 May not work if the cup is moving or in a constrained loader.

-The flip side of the orientation rule is that you can deliberately place a cup wrong-way-up over an opponent's pin to deny them the points.
-Whether this is legal depends on the manual's descoring and interaction rules.
+The flip side of the orientation rule is that you can deliberately place a cup wrong-way-up over an opponent's pin to hide its color.
+The v0.1 manual narrows where this is legal:

 4 of 8